beast-dev/doc/tutorials/howtos/beast_analysing_beast_output.md

 While we have focused TreeTracer development on computational efficiency, loading extremely large trees files into TreeTracer may cause the required calculations to become more time-consuming.

-Note that the first time you start / run TreeTracer, it may take a bit of time as TreeTracer is setting up its environment on your computer; subsequent times you wish to use TreeTracer will have a faster start-up process.
+Note that the first time you start / run TreeTracer, it may take a bit of time as TreeTracer sets up its environment on your computer; subsequent times you wish to use TreeTracer will have a faster start-up process.

 ### The main TreeTracer window